nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the minus time command behaves at each step.

 Step.1 The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
-This is done by inputting the command `addMod CS2113T`.
+This is done by inputting the command `addmod CS2113T`.

 Step.2 The user then does all the required steps to add `2` hours of time spent in academic week `4` on `CS2113T`.
-This is done by inputting the command `addTime CS2113T 2 4`.
+This is done by inputting the command `addtime CS2113T 2 4`.

-Step.3 The user now types in a command: `minusTime CS2113T 2 4`.
+Step.3 The user now types in a command: `minustime CS2113T 2 4`.
 This calls the minus time command from `Parser`.
 `Parser` then calls the `minusTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.